News

 Scoring System

-Both tests provide an overall score as well as individual scores for each section.
+• Both tests provide an overall score and individual scores for each section.

 Test Availability and Locations

-OET, while growing in popularity, is still more limited in its availability and primarily offered in healthcare-focused locations.
+• While growing in popularity, OET is still more limited in its availability and is primarily offered in healthcare-focused locations.

 Target Audience